 6. Floor Cleaner

-Even if you have no-wax floors, you can use baking soda to clean grease spills and scuff marks on your hard floors.
+Even if you have no-wax floors, you can use baking soda to clean grease spills and scuff marks on your hard floors, according to what my friend says on their website.
 All you have to do is sprinkle some baking soda directly onto the stain or spill and then use a warm, damp cloth to get it cleaned up.

 7. Clothing Cleaner